apiobuild/platform/content/blog/create-an-online-store-for-free.md

 - Are you just starting up an online business and **testing the water**?
 - Are you not sure what kind of website you want but **you already have something to sell**?

-If you answer **YES** to one of above questions, <a href="https://telescope.apiobuild.com/app/chopin" target="_blank"> Chopin </a> is the perfect solution for you to kickstart your business! <a href="https://telescope.apiobuild.com/app/chopin" target="_blank">Click here to start generating your online store!</a>
+If you answer **YES** to one of above questions, [Chopin](https://telescope.apiobuild.com/app/chopin) is the perfect solution for you to kickstart your business!
+[Click here to start generating your online store!]((https://telescope.apiobuild.com/app/chopin))

 Happy “chopin”! 🛍️